Climate Action

 Because local weather conditions and other factors can affect sea level, measurements are taken globally and then averaged out.

-NASA chart showing sea level rise 1993-2024
+Satellite sea level data 1993-2024

 Sea levels have risen by over 10cm between 1993 and 2024.
-Image: NASA
+Image: NASA's Goddard Space Flight Center

 In 2021, scientists discovered a sea-level "fingerprint" from the Greenland ice sheet, confirming fears about the extent to which ice is melting.

-These fingerprints are "detectable patterns of sea level variability around the world resulting from changes in water storage on Earth’s continents and in the mass of ice sheets", according to NASA.
+These fingerprints are "detectable patterns of sea level variability around the world resulting from changes in water storage on Earth’s continents and in the mass of ice sheets," according to NASA.

 How much are sea levels rising?